sasquatch678/A-Painted-World---Remastered/README.md

 ### Problems with installation

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.

-- Failed Downloads

-	- Missing Manual Downloads: Oblivion.exe - You did not apply the 4gb patch.
-Go back to [Pre-Installation](#pre-installation)  and read thoroughly.

 - x is not a whitelisted download: